-6. RACE COURSE
+8. RACE COURSE

-- 6.1.
-Course and safety rules shall be those of the UIM applicable in this season unless otherwise decided by the Daily Management. - 6.2.
+- 8.1.
+Course and safety rules shall be those of the UIM applicable in this season unless otherwise decided by the Daily Management. - 8.2.
 The length of straight between any two turning buoys is to be a maximum of 850 metres.
-The boundaries of the water on which practice and racing are allowed to take place must be defined in the advance programme. - 6.3 In cases of force Majeure, any changes to the course must be agreed by the Daily Management Committee members present at the event and the new course presented to the drivers.
-If the course is changed from its original specifications then free practice may be offered to the drivers if the time schedule permits. - 6.4.
-The pit area should be sufficiently large to prevent boats being craned into the water over other boats. - 6.5 There must be a minimum of 2 cranes. - 6.6 The Local Organizer has to provide a specific area for timing/race control/ Radio persons (9 x 3 meters) with at least three TV set, tables and chairs.
-Table with three chairs and a power connection for TIMING (3 x 3); table - With a TV screen for RACE CONTROL (3 x 3); tables and chairs with 2 TV set minimum for RADIO PERSONS (3 x 3) - 6.7 For the new venue it is mandatory an inspection on the spot, two months in Advance prior the publication of advance program of the relevant race, to be done by two persons from Formulae Committee appointed by Chairman of Formulae Committee; the costs of relevant travel and stay are in charge of Local Organizer.
+The boundaries of the water on which practice and racing are allowed to take place must be defined in the advance programme. - 8.3.
+The Race Course in its entirety must be visible at all times to the UIM Race Director, OOD, UIM Sport Commissioner & Radiopersons.
+Course Homologation / Water Approval will be not given to any submissions where parts of the course are hidden or not within plain sight of the officials listed prior. - 8.4.
+In cases of force Majeure, any changes to the course must be agreed by the Daily Management Committee members present at the event and the new course presented to the drivers.
+If the course is changed from its original specifications then free practice may be offered to the drivers if the time schedule permits. - 8.5.
+The pit area should be sufficiently large to prevent boats being craned into the water over other boats. - 8.6.
+There must be a minimum of 2 cranes. - 8.7.
+The Local Organiser must provide a specific 12 x 3 meter covered area for Race Control with electricity supply and 3 x TV screens which incorporates: - -Timing Area (3 x 3) Table + 3 Chairs - -Race Control (3 x 3) Table + 3 Chairs + 1 X TV Screen - -Radio Persons Area (6 x 3) Tables + Chairs or Benches (to seat a minimum of 18 persons) + 2 X Large TV Screens